Click here or the graphic below to view/download Belknap’s camp map.

 Please note the following:

-All unvaccinated campers must bring a printed copy of their negative PCR test on change day.
+For 5th Session, all campers (vaccinated and unvaccinated) must bring a printed copy of their negative PCR test on change day.

 We require anyone outside of their car to wear a mask at all times.